-Whether you’re looking for a challenge, ready to soak up the sun with friends at a relaxing swimming hole, or want a family adventure that takes you past some of the city’s best sights, here are five of the best hikes Austin has to offer.
+Whether you’re looking for a challenge, ready to swim and soak up the sun with friends as if you were hiking in San Diego, or want a family adventure that takes you past some of the city’s best sights, here are five of the best hikes Austin has to offer.

 Situated near the heart of the city, Mt.
 Bonnell is the highest point in Austin (775 feet).
 It’s one of the best places to get a skyline view of downtown, Hill Country views to the west, and Pennybacker Bridge over Lake Austin (part of the Colorado River).
 Mt.
 Bonnell is considered one of the best sunset viewing spots in all of Austin (or if you’re an early bird, sunrise).
 Best yet, this short but steep hike is family-friendly and dog-friendly (though because of the stairs, it isn’t great for wheelchairs or strollers).
 I recommend bringing a picnic (or take-out tacos).

 Located in Covert Park, to reach the summit, you’ll climb a wide 102-step limestone staircase to a viewing deck and pavilion.
 It’s mercifully mostly shaded.
 Stick to the stairs and main trail, which is well-maintained and easy-to-follow.
 There are some offshoot trails (which aren’t sanctioned) and come close to the cliffs, so I wouldn’t recommend them if you have little ones.